There are now 3 possible online modes for units:

 - Honours option in Conservation Biology; Marine Science; Zoology [Bachelor of Science (Honours)]

-- Students are able to (1) sustain discussion as to the mechanisms that produce the structure of populations and communities in intertidal areas, temperate reefs and coral reefs; (2) design, conduct and analyse a descriptive sampling program and/or a simple manipulative experiment in a shallow marine habitat; (3) present findings both orally and in the format of a scientific paper; and (4) appreciate the occupational health and safety considerations of working in the marine environment and the planning required for marine field work.
+Students are able to (1) sustain discussion as to the mechanisms that produce the structure of populations and communities in intertidal areas, temperate reefs and coral reefs and seagrass meadows; (2) design, conduct and analyse a descriptive sampling program and/or a simple manipulative experiment in a shallow marine habitat; (3) be able to convey the purpose and/or findings of the sampling programs in formats suitable for both scientific and non-scientific audiences; (4) present findings in the format of a scientific paper; and (5) appreciate the occupational health and safety considerations of working in the marine environment and the planning required for marine field work.

-- Typically this unit is assessed in the following ways: (1) a project report written as a scientific paper; (2) short presentations of research results; and (3) field trip plan and execution.
+Indicative assessments in this unit are as follows: (1) a project report written as a scientific paper; (2) short presentations of research results; and (3) field trip plan and execution.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

-- Dr Jane Prince and Dr Timothy Langlois
+- Dr Jane Prince and Dr Renae Hovey

 - Unit rules